Skip Navigation

 Medication-assisted treatments

-• Buprenorphine is a medication used for opioid addiction and is taken sublingually.
+• Buprenorphine is a medication used for opioid addiction and is taken sublingually (under the tongue).
 Buprenorphine binds to opiate receptors and partially activates them, preventing withdrawal symptoms and helping with cravings.
 It is taken under the tongue as a tablet or a film.
 Patients should not use opiates while on this medication, as they will not be effective.
 The person taking buprenorphine feels normal, not high.

 For the initial phase of buprenorphine treatment, the induction phase, patients are seen for three consecutive appointments by the addictions psychiatrist.
 Persons accepted are usually started on buprenorphine during the first appointment.
 During those appointments, adjustments to the medication might be made to find a stable dose.

-Unlike methadone, those taking buprenorphine are seen weekly, biweekly or monthly and are given a written prescription to fill at the patient’s regular pharmacy.
+Unlike methadone patients who are seen daily, those taking buprenorphine are seen weekly, biweekly or monthly and are given a written prescription to fill at the patient’s regular pharmacy.
 Buprenorphine maintenance appointments are similar to doctor or medication management appointments.

 We recommend counseling, community support groups, and individual or group therapies to learn strategies on managing emotions and behaviors distorted by addiction.